Trump Considering Nominating Herman Cain for Fed Seat--3rd Update

 By Alex Leary, Vivian Salama and Julie Bykowicz

-WASHINGTON -- President Trump is considering naming Tea Party politician and former GOP presidential candidate Herman Cain for a position on the Federal Reserve Board, according to people familiar with his thinking.
+WASHINGTON -- President Trump said he intends to nominate former GOP presidential candidate Herman Cain for a position on the Federal Reserve Board.

+Mr. Trump told reporters at the White House Thursday that Mr. Cain is an "outstanding person" and "a very good guy."

-Mr. Cain's name has been floated for a position on the board before, but the talks appeared to be more serious this time.
+Mr. Cain's name has been floated for a position on the board before, but Axios reported earlier Thursday that Mr. Cain was still being considered for the position.

 Mr. Trump has been a vocal critic of the Federal Reserve, recently tweeting that he believed the Fed "mistakenly" raised interest rates and implemented "ridiculously timed quantitative tightening."